Can a Married Person File for Bankruptcy Alone?

-Bankruptcy is a difficult situation and can get more stressful if you are married as you might worry about how your bankruptcy might impact your partner.
-It is crucial to understand all your obligations during bankruptcy and the consequences of becoming bankrupt.
+Marriage and Bankruptcy are complicated and can get more stressful if you are married, as you might worry about how your Bankruptcy might impact your partner.
+Understanding all your obligations during Bankruptcy and the consequences of becoming bankrupt is crucial.

-You might be wondering how to proceed for bankruptcy when you are married as it might have negative consequences on your spouse or your spouse might be held responsible for some part of the debt.
-Do you both file for bankruptcy or can you file for bankruptcy alone?
-How would your bankruptcy affect your spouse?
-Let’s have a closer look.
+You might wonder how to proceed with Bankruptcy when you are married as it might have negative consequences on your spouse, or your spouse might be held responsible for some of the debt.
+Do you both file for Bankruptcy, or can you file for Bankruptcy alone?
+How would your Bankruptcy affect your spouse?

 Filling as an Individual or as a Couple

-During your marriage, you might have kept almost all of your finances separate.
+You might have kept almost all of your finances separate during your marriage.
 Even though you and your spouse might own joint assets, like rental or home property, only you are the one experiencing debt payment issues.

-This is a common problem for a couple facing bankruptcy.
-Fortunately, you can file for bankruptcy as an individual, making your spouse a non-debtor who is considered as the non-filing spouse during the procedure.
+This is a common problem for a couple facing Bankruptcy.
+Fortunately, you can file for Bankruptcy as an individual, making your spouse a non-debtor considered the non-filing spouse during the procedure.

 Filing For Bankruptcy as an Individual

-When you file for bankruptcy as an individual, the personal insolvency only affects you and not your spouse or family.
-It means filing for bankruptcy would discharge your personal debts only, including store cards, student loans, and credit card debts.
+When you file for Bankruptcy as an individual, the personal insolvency only affects you, not your spouse or family.
+Filing for Bankruptcy would only discharge your debts, including store cards, student loans, and credit card debts.

-After you file for bankruptcy as an individual, you would be released from most of your debts after three years and one day.
+After you file for Bankruptcy as an individual, you will be released from most of your debts after three years and one day.
 Here are the steps you would have to take:

-⦁ Include through details of your assets (joint assets as well), your income, and your debts to the trustee that would be appointed to you by AFSA after you declare bankruptcy.
+- Include details of your assets (joint assets as well), your income, and your debts to the trustee appointed to you by AFSA after you declare Bankruptcy.

-⦁ All your creditors would be notified by your trustee about your bankruptcy, preventing them from contacting you regarding the debt you owe them.
+- Your trustee would notify all your creditors about your Bankruptcy, preventing them from contacting you regarding the debt you owe them.

-⦁ Your trustee has the authority to sell off your assets to pay for your debts, including your home, vehicles, etc.
+- Your trustee can sell off your assets to pay for your debts, including your home, vehicles, etc.

-⦁ After that, you might have to make compulsory payments based on your income.
+- After that, you might have to make compulsory payments based on income.

-Fortunately, when you file for bankruptcy as an individual and not a couple, you take the responsibility yourself.
-This means that the declaration of your bankruptcy won’t impact the credit rating of your spouse, as well as their income, debts, and personal assets.
+Fortunately, when you file for Bankruptcy as an individual and not a couple, you take the responsibility yourself.
+This means that the declaration of your Bankruptcy won’t impact your spouse’s credit rating, as well as their income, debts, and personal assets.

-However, your non-filing spouse would still have to provide their complete financial details, like their joint assets, joint liabilities, personal assets, and income.
-This is because they are married to you and their financial details would offer a better financial picture of the marriage.
-It will also help in determining the compulsory repayments amount.
+However, your non-filing spouse must still provide complete financial details, like their joint assets, joint liabilities, personal assets, and income.
+This is because they are married to you, and their financial information would offer a better picture of the marriage.
+It will also help in determining the compulsory repayment amount.

 The only ways in which filing as an individual would affect your non-filing spouse is when and if your spouse: